 High Street, Kimbolton, Cambridgeshire

-Originally a medieval castle, now a school, but visits are possible by arrangement, see website for details.
+Originally a medieval castle, now a school, but visits are possible by arrangement.

 12th century motte-and-bailey, in decay by 1360.
 A scheduled monument with only earthworks visible today.